On War

 Vom Kriege (/de/) is a book on war and military strategy by Prussian general Carl von Clausewitz (1780–1831), written mostly after the Napoleonic Wars, between 1816 and 1830, and published posthumously by his wife Marie von Brühl in 1832.
-It is one of the most important treatises on political-military analysis and strategy ever written, and remains both controversial and influential on military strategic thinking.
+It remains both controversial and influential on military strategic thinking.

 Vom Kriege has been translated into English several times as On War.
 On War is an unfinished work.
 Clausewitz had set about revising his accumulated manuscripts in 1827, but did not live to finish the task.
 His wife edited his collected works and published them between 1832 and 1835.

-His ten-volume collected works contain most of his larger historical and theoretical writings, though not his shorter articles and papers or his extensive correspondence with important political, military, intellectual and cultural leaders in the Prussian state.
-On War is formed by the first three volumes and represents his theoretical explorations.

 History

 Clausewitz was among those intrigued by the manner in which the leaders of the French Revolution, especially Napoleon, changed the conduct of war through their ability to motivate the populace and gain access to the full resources of the state, thus unleashing war on a greater scale than had previously been seen in Europe.
 Clausewitz believed that moral forces in battle had a significant influence on its outcome.
 Clausewitz was well-educated and had strong interests in art, history, science, and education.
 He was a professional soldier who spent a considerable part of his life fighting against Napoleon.
 In his lifetime, he had experienced both the French Revolutionary Army's (1792—1802) zeal and the conscripted armies employed by the French crown.
 The insights he gained from his political and military experiences, combined with a solid grasp of European history, provided the basis for his work.

 A wealth of historical examples is used to illustrate its various ideas.
 Napoleon and Frederick the Great figure prominently for having made very efficient use of the terrain, movement and the forces at their disposal.

-Regarding Clausewitz’s intellectual-cultural background, Azar Gat argues that he expressed in the field of military theory the main themes of the Romantic reaction against the worldview of the Enlightenment, rejecting universal principles and stressing historical diversity and the forces of the human spirit.
+Regarding Clausewitz's intellectual-cultural background, Azar Gat argues that he expressed in the field of military theory the main themes of the Romantic reaction against the worldview of the Enlightenment, rejecting universal principles and stressing historical diversity and the forces of the human spirit.
 This explains the strength and value of many of his arguments, derived from this great cultural movement, but also his often harsh rhetoric against his predecessors.